 If you’re looking to kickstart your strength training, leveraging a weightlifting app can provide you with the guidance, support, and motivation you need to reach your goals and targets quicker.

-We’ve found features such as exercise demonstrations, logging workout stats (such as weight used, reps and sets), as well as providing advice on when to take rest days, are why so many gym goers are deciding to use these apps to assist them during workouts.
+Features such as exercise demonstrations, logging workout stats (such as weight used, reps and sets), advice on when to take rest days, and relevant exercise alternatives, are why so many gym goers are deciding to use these apps to assist them during workouts.

-(We’ve also managed to negotiate some unique discounts on the very best apps to help you get started).
+(We’ve also managed to negotiate some unique discounts on some apps to help you get started).

 Fitbod offers a simple but effective solution for weightlifting.